lmorchard/blog.lmorchard.com/posts/2023-05-12-toots-in-sqlite/index.md

 ## Next steps

-From here, I started tinkering with [a more complex node.js web app](https://github.com/lmorchard/masto-recall) to build a user interface for search queries and bunch more.
+From here, I started tinkering with [a more complex node.js web app](https://github.com/lmorchard/masto-recall) to build a user interface for search queries and a bunch more.
+(Maybe too much more!)
 But, I'll save talking about that for future blog posts that I'll hopefully write.

 For this post, I just wanted to try jotting down the core ideas of shoehorning a pile of JSON data into a SQLite database.
 I've got a bunch more to learn about what I can do with this and where I might run into limits.
 But, in the meantime, this feels like a nicely lightweight way to play with a bunch of my data from the fediverse.